stevens-armlab/cube-ground-truth-data/post_process_numpy/README.md

 global namespace.
 Parts (A) - (F) define all parts of the code.
 Takes in a variable to n for sampling points.
-Uses all points if n = math.inf (default).  n != 0 Works for parsePoints1(), however it is NOT fully implemented for parsePoints2().
+Uses all points if n = math.inf (default).  n != 0 Works for parsePoints1(), however it is NOT fully implemented for parsePoints2() as it does not sample points.